6 Video Interview Tips

 6. Build Rapport

 Remember, they can still see you so, body language is very important.
 Make sure you aren’t slouching on your sofa, instead; you are sitting up straight and being attentive.
-Just like if you were in a normal interview, smile when you meet them and smile and nod in agreement with the interviewer’s points as well.
+Just like if you were in a normal interview, smile when you meet them and smile and nod in agreement with the video interviewer’s points as well.
 Also, make sure you are talking slowly and clearly as the video can sometimes disrupt the audio.

 To avoid looking like you are half asleep, I would highly suggest you try to look at the camera rather than the screen.
 This will ensure you are giving solid eye contact and appear as engaged as possible.

 To summarize, try not to overthink it and make the experience as natural as it would be in a physical face-to-face interview.
 We don’t know when we will facilitate those again so, sharpening up on these skills will help increase your success rate.
 In the meantime, be prepared, be professional and of course, be yourself.
+I hope these video interview tips have helped.